Hawaii Medical Marijuana Doctors - Get Certified Online

 Yes.
 Hawaii Medical Cannabis Registry Program provides a list of certified medical practitioners who can issue written certifications to qualifying patients in the state.
 The Hawaii medical marijuana doctors’ list contains the names, credentials, addresses, and contact information of certified medical marijuana providers in the state.

-Qualifying patients can begin their search for Hawaii medical marijuana doctors using the Medical Provider Contact list.
+Patients can begin their search for Hawaii medical marijuana doctors using the Medical Provider Contact list.
 The list provides licensed physicians' addresses and phone numbers in different parts of the state.

 Yes, medical cannabis patients in Hawaii can schedule appointments with their physicians online.
 Telehealth is convenient and reduces patients' exposure to illnesses.
 The Hawaii Medical Use of Cannabis Act, Section 329-126b, permits licensed physicians to issue certifications through marijuana telemedicine after initial in-person consultations.